What is unconditional love for a child?

-Mothers everywhere began and continue to feel guilty when they have any negative feelings towards their children.
-To combat this they began spoiling them, trying to make them happy at all costs, and let feelings of guilt (or the idea that they were somehow inadequate) govern their parenting decisions.
+To combat this they began spoiling them…or trying to make them happy at all costs.
+They let feelings of guilt (or the idea that they were somehow inadequate) govern their parenting decisions.

-Love is so much more than making your kids happy.
-Love is so much more than giving gifts or hugs.
-Love is an attitude, a way of life, and something that is long-term and far reaching.
 I love my kids because they are my kids.
 Nothing they do will change that.
 I’d love them no matter what.
-But does that mean I let them do what they want even to their own detriment?
-No!
+This does NOT mean that I always let them do what they want.
+That would be to their detriment.

 Let’s dispel some common myths of unconditional love together.